 Scroll down to learn more about each of our member organisations.

 Please note, NCP acts a network of independent member groups.
 We do not provide any direct funding to any of the members listed below.
-The views of each individual group is their own.
+The views of each individual group are their own.
 Views expressed by member groups do not necessarily represent or reflect those of New Communities Partnership.

 The Afghan Community and Cultural Association of Ireland, founded in 2001, is one of NCP's earliest member groups.
 It works to promote positive integration and inclusion of the Afghan people in Ireland and to support all Afghans living in Ireland.